-Care leave and family care leave
+Short-term absence from work, care leave, and family care leave

-How to apply for family care leave at Universität Hamburg
+Application for family care leave at Universität Hamburg